 If it had happened today would someone have called it sexual harassment?
 Would women have been “triggered” by my being triggered?
 Would the instructor have had the liberty to keep me on?
 It was the peak of the “sexual revolution”.
 College and students seemed so much less hung up about everything back then than now.
 The Woodstock ethos was still in full bloom.

-Nobody had dropped the class, nobody acted uncomfortably, nobody had complained to the Prof, and he hadn’t fired me.
-Even got a good reference, a real affirmation.
+Nobody had dropped the class, nobody was visibly uncomfortable, and he hadn’t fired me.
+Worked for him all year for different classes, a real affirmation.
+My parents never had a clue.
 The demon was happy.

 I do not advocate for trigger free zones.
 I advocate overcoming trigger issues and trying to be compassionate to those still in that process.